extrawurst/extrawurst.github.io/_posts/2018-12-05-go-and-gitlab-ci.md

 ...
 ```

-Now in your prject to initialise the usage of modules you simply run:
+Now in your project to initialise the usage of modules you simply run:
 ```
 go mod init alexa-prost
 ```